 Internal IP Address: The private IP in the LAN network, which will be providing the virtual server application.

-Candidates List all existing PCs connecting to the network.
-You may assign a PC with IP address and MAC from this list.
+Candidates List all the connecting PCs on the network.
+You may assign specific PC with its IP address and MAC from the list.